Bantarus/story-weaver-rpg/docs/game_context.md

 -   **Loading:** On initial mount of `GameProvider`, `useEffect` hooks load these states from `localStorage`.
 -   **Saving:** `useEffect` hooks monitor changes to these state variables and save them to `localStorage`.
 -   **Clearing:**
-    -   `resetCreationProgress()`: Clears `localStorage` entries related to adventure creation inputs.
+    -   `resetCreationProgress()`: Clears `localStorage` entries related to adventure creation inputs, including `adventureLanguage`.
     -   `resetFullGame()`: Clears active game and creation state `localStorage` entries (but not the saved libraries).
     -   `restartCurrentAdventure()`: Resets `currentSceneId`, `gameHistory`, and player states for the *current* adventure.

 ### Key Functions Provided by the Context

--   **State Setters:** Standard setter functions for all managed states.
+-   **State Setters:** Standard setter functions for all managed states, including `setAdventureLanguage`.
 -   **Effect & Alignment Application:**
     -   `applyEffects(effectsToApply?: Effect[])`: Processes an array of effects to update `playerInventory` and `playerStatusEffects`.
     -   `applyAlignmentShift(shift?: number)`: Updates `playerAlignment`.
 -   **Library Management:**
     -   `saveAdventureToLibrary(name: string)`: Saves or updates the current `gameData` to the `savedAdventures` list.
+Ensures `adventureLanguage` is part of the saved `gameData`.
     -   `loadAdventureFromLibrary(adventureId: string)`: Loads an adventure from the library as the active game.
+Sets `adventureLanguage` from the loaded game.
     -   `deleteAdventureFromLibrary(adventureId: string)`: Removes an adventure from the library.
     -   `isAdventureInLibrary(adventureId?: string)`: Checks if an adventure is in the library.
     -   `saveCharacterProfile(...)`: Saves or updates a character profile in the `savedCharacters` list.